rapidfish/personnummer/README.md

 Extract information from any Swedish Personnummer (or Samordningsnummer) in a comprehensive manner, yet fast and simple to use!

-...gather statistics from collections of peronnummer/samordningsnummer using included helper classes.
+...gather statistics (quickly) from collections of peronnummer/samordningsnummer using included helper classes.

 ...generate personnummer (sometimes useful for test developers when a personnummer has to 'make it through' form validation etc...)